uploadcare/uploadcare-rails/README.md

 [![Build Status](https://secure.travis-ci.org/uploadcare/uploadcare-rails.png?branch=master)](http://travis-ci.org/uploadcare/uploadcare-rails)

-# Work in progress

-**(!)** This plugin is experimental and in certain parts (esp. related to preformance) is broken.
-We're working on resolve the issues, but please be advised.
+**Warning!** This plugin is of alpha quality.
+Some things may not work or be unexpectedly slow.
+You are welcome to try it with your projects and report any issues with the latest release.

 # Installation